greymd/egzact/README.md

 ```

 ### `eos`
 End of set.
-Set means, **result generated from single line**, in this manual.
+Set means, **all results generated from single line**, in this manual.

  * Default value is new line `\n`.
  * Format: `eos=STR`